Global Site

 Guided by this concept, each member of NEC, from directors to employees, acts as a good corporate citizen by carrying out NEC Make-a-Difference Drive corporate citizenship activities aimed at resolving social issues over the medium to long term.

 Through these activities, we work with local communities, NPOs and NGOs, local governments and universities, among other entities, to promote “Life,” “Society,” and the “Environment,” the three layers of our vision for an ideal society, laid out in the NEC 2030VISION.
 NEC recognizes that local communities are responsible for, or otherwise play a leading role in, solving social issues, and that sustainable local communities enable business activities to be carried out in those areas.
-As members of communities, we want to support them in achieving the necessary solutions.
+As members of communities, we want to proactively support them in achieving the necessary solutions.

 This thinking is also connected to “coexistence with local communities” in the NEC Group Code of Conduct.
 In addition, NEC has positioned the NEC Make-a-Difference Drive as one of the foundations of its efforts to promote diverse human resource development, which is one of the Company’s priority management themes from an ESG perspective—materiality.
 Through the NEC Make-a-Difference Drive, officers and employees engage in dialogue and co-creation with various stakeholders, such as local communities and the social sector.
 This provides them with occasions and opportunities to experience social issues that merit NEC’s attention as a Social Value Innovator.